onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 top10 heresies:
 - random mutations are a small part in the variation of biological evolution and we're yet to discover/explain the full picture

+Top 10 concepts everyone should understand:
+Tragedies of the commons, multipolar traps

 top10 mavericks of psychology alive today:
 - Gregg Henriques